Tusar78/tusar78/README.md

 - 😄 Pronouns: He/His
 - 🔭 I’m currently Working on [Innovation Teach](https://www.facebook.com/InnoTeach78).
-- 🌱 I’m currently learning about ReactJS.
+- 🌱 I’m currently learning about Python.
 - 👯 I’m looking to collaborate on [Youtube](https://youtube.com/innovation-teach).
 - 🤝 I’m looking for help with Any kind of web devlopment project
 - 💬 Ask me about JavaScript.